Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Positive Complete Flag Variety and its Tropicalization

 \begin{theorem} For any flag $F$ in $\mathcal{R}_{id,w_0}^{> 0}$, the extremal non-zero \Pl coordinates of $F$ uniquely determine the other non-zero \Pl coordinates of $F$ by three-term incidence \Pl relations. \end{theorem}

 \begin{proof} Let $P=P(F)$.
-Our goal is to determine $P_S$ for any $S\subset[n]$ using just the extremal non-zero \Pl coordinates and the three-term incidence \Pl relations.
+Our goal is to determine $P_I$ for any $\emptyset\neq I\subset[n]$ using just the extremal non-zero \Pl coordinates and the three-term incidence \Pl relations.
 This proof will proceed by triple induction.
-First, we will work by reverse induction on the size of the index $S$.
-For subsets of a fixed size, we will use induction on $t_{id,w_0}(S)\coloneqq |e_{id,w_0}(S)\setminus S|$.
-For subsets with equal values of $t_{id,w_0}(S)$, we will work with induction on the Gale order.
-All non-zero\footnote{The adjective non-zero is redundant here, but we will wish to make use of this proof in more general circumstances later.} \Pl coordinates of size $n-1$ are extremal, by \cref{maxsizecoords}.
-By definition, indices $S$ of non-zero \Pl coordinates such that $t_{id,w_0}(S)=0$ are extremal too.
-These serve as base cases.
+First, we will work by reverse induction on the size of the index $I$.
+For subsets of a fixed size, we will use reverse induction on a statistic $t$, which we will define shortly.
+Finally, for subsets with equal size and equal values of $t$, we will use reverse induction on Gale order.